 Prediction of radiotherapy side effects using explainable AI

-In the next 5 years, the PRE-ACT consortium is going to predict the risk of radiotherapy side effects, including arm lymphedema in breast cancer patients by using explainable Artificial Intelligence (AI).
+In the upcoming 3 years, the PRE-ACT consortium is going to predict the risk of radiotherapy side effects, including arm lymphedema in breast cancer patients by using explainable Artificial Intelligence (AI).

 Introduction